 Stephen Skinner joined Imperial College in 1998 and was promoted to Professor in 2014.
 In March 2021 he was appointed Ceres Power/RAEng Research Chair in Electrochemical Devices for a Zero Carbon Economy.
 His research interests are in materials for new energy technologies and is primarily concerned with the chemical and physical properties of solid oxide fuel cell electrolytes and electrodes and encompasses the electrical and structural characteristics of materials.
 He has extensive experience of the use of neutron and synchrotron facilities to undertake in-situ high temperature characterisation of new materials and in relating the structural characteristics of materials to their electrochemical properties.
 A particular field of interest is the development of interstitial oxide ion conductors for fuel cell applications.
 Further details about his research group can be found at stephenskinnerlab.com.
 He has collaborated widely throughout Europe, Canada and Japan on new materials development and continues to develop links with research groups worldwide.
-Further areas of interest include the development of high temperature electrolysers based on both oxide ion and proton conducting oxides, permeation membranes, sensor coatings and solid state electrochemical sensors for the detection of gases such as NH3, NO2 etc.
+His group are also engaged in the development of high temperature electrolysers based on both oxide ion and proton conducting oxides, permeation membranes, sensor coatings and solid state electrochemical sensors.

 He is a Fellow of The Royal Society of Chemistry, a Fellow of the Institute of Materials, Minerals & Mining, and also a Fellow of the Higher Education Academy.
 Stephen is a member of The Electrochemical Society, The American Chemical Society and the American Ceramic Society.
 He is also a Chartered Chemist and Chartered Scientist.

 Sayers R, Skinner SJ, 2011, Evidence for the catalytic oxidation of La2NiO4+delta, Journal of Materials Chemistry, Vol:21, ISSN:0959-9428, Pages:414-419